meesuny/traffic_stops/README.md

 # Potential Analyses

+There will be a few key items of interest in this analysis:
+1) Whether there exist racial/ethnic disparities in traffic stop behavior in Virginia locales based on the available data
+2) Whether there are differences between various Virginia locales regarding any racial/ethnic disparities
+3) The effect of local demographics on any racial/ethnic disparities
+4) The effect of police surveillance technology on racial/ethnic disparities
+5) Predictors of racial/ethnic disparities

+These key items will likely be presented in charts or plots with accompanying explanations.

 # Challenges

 One challenge I foresee is keeping the scope of this study sufficiently narrow and focused, as the amount of available data, existing studies, and resulting analyses could quickly exponentiate if not kept tightly focused.
 Another challenge will be efficiently handling and organizing data of this volume and consolidating it all to a unified structured database that will enable me to provide meaningful analyses that will be easy for the user to understand.
 Oftentimes, when there is too much data, and especially too many data points, overanalysis can actually obfuscate the the truly important results.
-In this analysis, it will be important to highlight the most critical findings and then provide additional options for the user to see the secondary or tertiary findings.
-One way to do this may be to triage the findings using levels of social impact.
+In this analysis, it will be important to highlight the most critical findings and then provide additional options for the user to see the secondary or tertiary findings, potentially by triaging the findings using levels of social impact.